boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

 ---

 # Connecting Bold BI to Google BigQuery data source
-Bold BI dashboard designer supports connecting Google BigQuery server using the Live mode.
+The Bold BI dashboard designer supports connecting to Google BigQuery server using the Live mode.

 ## Authentication Types: